Here are the Best Ways to Do an Ayutthaya Tour in 2024

 Bangkok’s new central railway terminus for long distance trains is now open!

-As of April 2023, the new station is known by two names: Bang Sue Grand Station (what is written on the outside of the building), and Krung Thep Aphiwat Central Terminal.
+The new station is known by two names: Bang Sue Grand Station (what is written on the outside of the building), and Krung Thep Aphiwat Central Terminal.
 The old station (Hua Lamphong/Bangkok Railway Station) remains open for local trains.

 There are now two options for getting to Ayutthaya from Bangkok by train: Taking a local train from Hua Lamphong (station is more convenient for most travelers but the journey is longer) or taking an express train from the new Bang Sue station (journey is quicker but the terminal might be less convenient to get to).